 BSARS operates at the shack almost every Tuesday, where members are able to visit, socialise and enjoy the use of the clubs equipment including a 160m Carolina Windom and a tri-band beam on a 40ft mast as well as VHF and UHF using the clubs TS-2000 and other rigs for data modes/CW.

 The club often operates special events including the Armed Forces Day at Alexander Park in Hastings, and Lighthouses on the Air among others.
-There *always* enjoyable days out with the ops often making some very interesting QSO's along the way.
+They are *always* enjoyable days out with the ops often making some very interesting QSO's along the way.
 You can visit the Brede Steam Amateur Radio Society's website and find out more about the club, it's events and of course the members.

 You must be logged in to file a report on this page